MartinHalvorson/wordle-helper/README.md

 ### **Simulate Guessing Many Wordles**
 To test the above function across many Wordles, fill the file **past_answers.txt** with Wordles and run the function _calculate_average_guess_metric()_ in **main.py**.
 You can also specify the number of Wordles to simulate.

+Calculating an "average # of guesses" metric across many words is useful for benchmarking and measuring improvements to the simulator.

 In **main.py**:
 ```
 simulate_many_words(10)